Contributed by Franco-American Collection

-Note the large Stars-and-Stripes behind the graduating class; although children were taught exclusively in French (from Canadian textbooks) until the 1930s, there was a growing desire among parents to 'Americanize' their children to provide them with better life chances.
+Although children were taught exclusively in French -- from Canadian textbooks -- until the 1930s, there was a growing desire among parents to "Americanize" their children to provide them with better life chances.
+Note the large Stars and Stripes behind the graduates.

 - Title: St Peter's School, Lewiston, Class of 1910

 - Subject Date: 1910-06-16

 - Town: Lewiston

 - County: Androscoggin